dv-anomaly/html-to-markdown-userscript/README.md

 * Make sure you have installed the Greasemonkey or Tampermonkey plugin based on your browser.
 * Then [click here](https://github.com/wayne-hartmann/html-to-markdown-userscript/raw/master/HTML-to-Markdown.user.js) to install the Userscript.

+## How to Use
+* Highlight the section of a web page you wish to copy.
+* Right-click, and select "Copy HTML to Markdown".
+* Paste the contents of your clipboard into your Markdown editor of choice.